 The flour is starchy and will thicken the broth.
 The main thing is to avoid any lumps, that’s why blending might work better than whisking.
 We’re going to add more soy sauce and tomato paste to this roux and then stir it back into our curry.
 That’s when the magic happens and the curry suddenly thickens.
 Have a taste and add a little more salt if you need.
 It’s now ready to serve!

 This curry deserves a simple side dish that will easily absorb all that delicious gravy.
 Regular rice, brown rice, or quinoa will work well and if you want a lower-carb version, try serving this curry with cauliflower rice instead.
 It’s delicious and the crunch works well with the soft potatoes and carrots.
 You can also serve this curry with some crusty bread or naan bread to mop up the sauce.

-MORE INSTANT POT CURRY RECIPES
+MORE CURRY RECIPES YOU WILl LOVEPrint

 Delicious homemade Instant Pot Japanese curry for the whole family.
 Made with chicken, potatoes and carrots and can be turned intoa vegetarian version.
 Serve with rice or cauliflower rice.